THESE ARE COMMON PROBLEMS FOR MANY BISHOPS, NOT JUST THOSE FROM NEBRASAKA

 -- The Death Penalty Information Center (DPIC) is a very well known anti death penalty group, which perpetrates some of the greatest deceptions in the death penalty debate (10).

--- The Bishops are, completely, unaware, because they do not fact check.
+-- The Bishops may be, completely, unaware, because they do not fact check, in willful opposition to the truth.

 -- The proof for the $100 million cost claim?
 It doesn't exist.